mcohen01/node-quickbooks/README.md

 <a name="reportCustomerIncome" />
 #### reportCustomerIncome(options, callback)

-Retrieves the CustomerIncome Report from Quickbooks
+Retrieves the CustomerIncome Report from QuickBooks

 __Arguments__